Parameter estimation with a class of outer probability measures: Uncertain variable

-The objective in this article is to interface the concept of deterministic uncertain variable with the one of random variable.
+Example~\ref{ex:observedRandomVariable} shows that uncertain variables can be used for representing information about realisations of random variables in addition to unknown parameters.
+The objective is now to formally interface the concept of deterministic uncertain variable with the one of random variable.
 The combination of these two concepts can easily be introduced as follows.